Two Pieces of Nuts: Latvia

+Finnic languages

 Estonia

 In an Estonian tale published by Oskar Loorits with the title "Der Mond im Nacken, die Sonne an der Stirn, der Leib voller Himmelssterne" ("The Moon on the neck, the Sun on the front, celestial stars on the body"), a family of four (father, mother, brother and sister) go to church, except the daughter.
 The father threatens to kill his daughter if she keeps behaving like this.
 This happens for three subsequent Sundays.
-Afer the third Sunday, the brother, intent on filling his father's threat, takes the sister and a rifle to a forest.
+After the third Sunday, the brother, intent on filling his father's threat, takes the sister and a rifle to a forest.
 However, he lets her go and kills a hare in her place.
 The girl lives by eating berries in the forest and hides atop of a tree.
 A king's son finds her there and takes her to work at his fields as a shepherdess.
 Three years later, when the king's son announces he will marry, three women approach him (the shepherdess among them): the first promises to feed the entire army with a corncob, the second promises to clothe the entire army with a linen thread, and the third (the shepherdess) promises to bear him nine sons, each with a moon on the neck, a sun on the front, and the heavenly stars on their bodies.
 The king's son marries the third woman.
 One day, he has to go to war, and, while he is away, she gives birth to a son like she promised, and sends a raven as emissary to inform her husband.
 Some demons that lived in palace take the children and replace him for a puppy.
 This happens again with the two other sons.
 The king's son banishes his wife, who becomes a beggar woman.
 In her wanderings, she finds a barrel floating in the river and knocks on it three times, releasing her sons from it.
 She raises her sons until they are older.
 The sons each go their separate ways in the world, and bring home a castle, a large orchard with many trees and a squirrel, and a golden sow with silver piglets.
 These sights draw the attention of the king's son, and the demons at his court try to stifle his curiosity.
 This does not impede the king's son, however, and a beggar woman comes to explain the sights, but she asks for two boxes filled with nuts.
 The beggar woman begins to tell her story while she counts the nuts.
 The king's son notices the beggar woman is his wife.